Brunohgs21/Flow-Back-End/README.md

 # Flow-Back-End

 API Documentation
+Use yarn command to install all package.
+Use yarn dev to run server.
 Welcome to the documentation for our API!
 This document provides an overview of the available endpoints, their functionalities, required parameters, and expected responses.

 Authentication